Sachin19/mucoco/README.md

 # Quick Start

-The main file to run this decoding algorithm is `decode.py`.
+The main file to run this decoding algorithm is `decode_new.py`.
 All models used in this code are based on huggingface transformers.

-## Machine Translation experiments

-see examples

-## Style Transfer experiments

-see examples

-# Adding new constraints

-This code currently supports the following losses:

-* Sentence Classification (Cross Entropy)
-* Semantic Similarity (Cosine Similarity, WMD between representations)
-* Conditional generation losses (MarianMT, GPT2)

-To add more losses/constraints, follow examples from 'mucoco/losses/'
+More instructions by the end of May 2022.